dnadesign/dnadesign.github.io/_posts/2013-04-05-managing-component-oriented-css-with-grunt.md

 This process creates:
 * build/base.min.css
+* build/base.retina.min.css
 * build/small.min.css
+* build/small.retina.min.css
 * etc

+However there were 3 problems.
-However we didn't want to have to update multiple places if a breakpoint changed, we didn't want multiple media queries in each compiled file, and less doesn't handle media queries so well.
+* We didn't want to have to update multiple places if a breakpoint changed
+* We didn't want multiple media queries in each compiled file
+* Less doesn't handle media queries so well

 ### Step 2: